 - a model

-- an IBM Watson Machine Learning instance
+- an IBM Watson Machine Learning instance with a Spark environment

 - a Db2 Warehouse on Cloud instance or PostgreSQL database instance to store the feedback data for batch predictions

 To retrain data, you must create a feedback data store.
 To send new records to the feedback store you must define a data connection by using Db2® Warehouse on Cloud, which is currently supported as a feedback data store for batch predictions.
 If the feedback table does not exist, the service creates it.
 If the table exists, the schema is verified to match that of the training table.